-Targeting reform areas where there is political will, USAID works with the Armenian government and political parties to make governance more transparent, participatory and responsive to citizens needs and expectations.
+Targeting reform areas where there is political will – decentralization, accountability and transparency, and social sector – USAID works with the government and civil society to develop and reinforce a set of competencies and practices that improve citizen-government interaction and lead to more effective policymaking and implementation.
+Assistance to the government focuses on ensuring more open and responsive policymaking and reform implementation which deliver tangible results for citizens.
 At the same time, USAID builds civil society’s capacity to engage more productively in policymaking and reform implementation, and to help create opportunities that will advance the country’s democratic reform both at the local and national levels.
-USAID also fosters participation of youth and women in the political process.
+USAID also promotes citizens’ access to independent and quality news sources.

-The Civil Society and Local Government Support Program (CSLGSP) aims to increase the level of informed and organized civic activism at the local and national levels, along with more participatory, decentralized, accountable governance that leads to a more democratic society.
-The project has three goals: (1) facilitating local government and civil society collaboration, (2) fostering civic participation, advocacy and activism, and (3) facilitating decentralization and local fiscal autonomy.
+The Civil Society and Local Government Support Program (CSLGSP) works to increase the level of informed and organized civic activism at the local and national levels.
+The program also promotes more participatory, decentralized, accountable governance that leads to a more democratic society.
+Through an integrated approach, the CSLGSP creates synergies among civil society organizations, government counterparts, businesses, and other donors.

-The Support to the Armenian National Assembly Program (SANAP) provides technical assistance and works with committees and staff in the Armenian Parliament to improve internal legislative procedures, to support institutional checks and balances through enhanced accountability and responsiveness, and to ensure better public outreach.
+Support to the Armenian National Assembly Program (SANAP) provides technical assistance and works with committees and staff in the Armenian Parliament to improve internal legislative procedures, support institutional checks and balances through enhanced accountability and responsiveness, and ensure better public outreach.